brightpongpak/brightpongpak/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Software+Developer)](https://git.io/typing-svg)

-I am Pongpak Kasemsri Na Ayutthaya, people call me Bright, Graduated with a bachelor's degree in Computer Engineering from Chiang Mai University, Now i am working at the Humanica Company.
+I am Pongpak Kasemsri Na Ayutthaya, people call me Bright, Graduated with a bachelor's degree in Computer Engineering from Chiang Mai University, Now i am working at the Larngeartechnology.
 I love to learn some new framework and new concept such as microservices, react, vue and others for improve my programming skills.

 ### Experience
 * 💻 Full-Stack developer about Web Application and Mobile Application